With the rapid development of the IoT industry, IP service has become the primary communication mode of IoT.

 Failed State: When all the links on the Ring are in Downstate, the master node is said to be in a Failed state when the master node releases the secondary ports to ensure that the communication of the nodes on the Ring is not interrupted.

-Transmission nodes: All nodes on the ERPS ring except the master node are transmission nodes, e.g., S2, S3, and S4 in the above figure are transmission nodes of the master ring, and S5 is the transmission node the sub-ring.
+Transmission nodes: All nodes on the ERPS ring except the master node are transmission nodes, e.g., S2, S3, and S4 in the above figure are transmission nodes of the master ring, and S5 is the transmission node of the sub-ring.
 The transport nodes are responsible for monitoring the status of their directly connected ERPS links and informing the master node of the link changes, and then the master node decides what to do.

 The transport node has the following three states.